Bo (Larry) Lan

-Aslan Lotfi is a PhD candidate in Management Information Systems (MIS) at Ivy College of Business, Iowa State University.
+Aslan Lotfi is a PhD candidate in Management Information Systems at Ivy College of Business.
 Falling under the broad realm of predictive analytics and modeling, Aslan’s research studies the diffusion of a behavior in a target population and factors influencing individuals to commit the behavior.
 For instance, a behavior of interest can be actively searching online environments for information about a new information technology product or making initial and repeat product purchase decisions.
 He studies the digital attribution problem related to factors influencing the diffusion of a behavior and seeks to determine the effect of advertisement from different digital marketing channels on potential customers’ product adoption decisions.
-Aslan has a manuscript under second round review in Marketing Science, and several more research projects in various stages of preparation.
+Aslan has a manuscript under revision for third round of review in Marketing Science, and several more research projects in various stages of preparation.

-Aslan is also passionate about teaching a variety of technical and managerial topics, given his educational background in mathematics, business administration, information systems, and research activities in consumer analytics and new product diffusion.
+Aslan is also passionate about teaching a variety of technical and managerial topics.
 He has taught MIS 301, an introductory management information systems course required for all business majors and served as a teaching assistant for MIS 320, a course in database management systems.

 Aslan has the experience of implementing academic research to benefit practice as well.
 He has collaborated with the data science team of a well-known video game company on multiple data analytics projects.

-Research interests: Business Analytics, Digital Attribution, Diffusion of Technological Innovations, Applications of Fractional Calculus in Business and Economics Research
+Research interests: Business Analytics, Digital Attribution, Diffusion of Technological Innovations, Applications of Fractional Calculus in Business Research

-Teaching interests: Business Data Analytics and Intelligence, Data Mining/Machine Learning, Database Management, Managerial Statistics, Quantitative Research Methods, Programming, etc
+Teaching interests: Business Analytics, Data Mining/Machine Learning, Database Management, Managerial Statistics, Programming, Introductory and Core Information Systems Courses